Wednesday, February 28, 2007

 Curiously, by fast forwarding into the future, the film debates how tools have become more powerful, important and "alive" than people themselves, obvious in the spaceship where computer HAL, the perfect tool, controls everything, and man almost nothing.
 But once when HAL and man get into a direct confrontation, the man wins — maybe because of his suppressed, but still unique spirit?
 The film has no main character because the whole mankind is the main protagonist, from its beginning to its possible ending, while the black monolith serves as a symbol for some perfection, some ideal that causes mankind to change and progress further and further.
 This Sci-Fi classic is directed with bravura, from the meticulous tracking shot of Gary Lockwood's character jogging across the 360 degree space station up to the 10 minute long sequence near the end, in which the astronaut is traveling through various galaxies and dimensions until the end of the Universe, which is truly indescribable, as well as the almost touching moment in which the monolith transforms the old hero into the next step of human existence, a "Star child" — his soul?
 Or his intelligence comprised out of pure energy?
 In that case, the whole theme is the history of the creation of intelligence — and its abandoning of a physical body.
 It sounds strange for the cold Stanley Kubrick, but that epilogue looks as if it is containing a religious subtext and that it believes in the triumph of the human spirit.
 "2001" is a great film precisely because of the fact that it is telling that the final role and ending of future life in the Universe may amount to something more than just in that what can be sensed right now.

 Japan, '36.
-Abe Sada, a former prostitute, got a new job as a maid in a hotel in order to pay off the debt of her husband.
-She meets the hotel's owner, Kichizo, a married man, and the two begin to have an affair that consists of little other than sexual experiments.
+Abe Sada, a former prostitute, gets a new job as a maid in a hotel in order to pay off the debt of her husband.
+She meets the hotel's owner, Kichizo, a married man, and the two begin to have an affair that consists of pure, untrammelled sexuality.
 Abe's possessiveness and obsessive behavior with Kichizo grows to the point that she threatens to kill him if he so much as looks at another woman.
-The two of them marry and spend days in bed.
-Their mutual obsession escalates when Kichizo finds he is excited by being strangled during intercourse.
-At one point, she strangles him to hard and kills him.
-She then cuts his genitals and writes "Sada and Kichi, now one" in blood on his chest.
+The two of them spend days in bed.
+Their mutual obsession escalates when Kichizo finds he is excited by being strangled during sex.
+At one point, she strangles him too hard and kills him.
+She then cuts his genitals and writes "Sada and Kichi the two of us forever" in blood on his chest.

-"In the Realm of the Senses" is one of the most radical films of cinema because it used sex as the one and only way to articulate and shape it's story and style, an experimental work that's almost impossible to grade and a one that breaks all limits of taboo in portraying the human body as an limitless erotic, empirical entity with numerous physical functions.
-The story is about a couple that had intercourse almost non stop - basically so often that it became a boring routine - and led to the arrest of the director Nashima; he was charged for filming a porn.
-Basically, it is a porn, but a porn with a difference, because it's so realistic and demanding.
+"In the Realm of the Senses" is one of the most radical films of its time, because it used sex as the one and only way to articulate and shape its story and style, an experimental work that's almost impossible to grade and a one that breaks all limits of taboo in portraying the human body as a limitlessly erotic entity with numerous physical functions.
+The story is about a couple that has sex almost nonstop—basically so often that it became a routine—and thus enables director Nagisa Oshima to explore Japanese sexuality and mentality.
+Unlike other erotic films, this one is somehow more realistic, genuine, honest and demanding.
 Some scenes are very brave; Abe is holding Kichizo's penis even during sleep.
-An old man is trying to masturbate but can't get an erection in front of Abe.
-Kichizo puts an egg into Abe's vagina, she "lays" it and orders him to eat it.
-It seems as if Oshima wanted to film all the things that subconsciously lie hidden in the minds of people who don't want to think about them, in order to confront them and make them analyze them.
-Oshima isn't skillful enough, but a lot of situations seem surprisingly humane and honest (in one scene Kichizo tells Abe; "I need my penis.
-I have to urinate", and she replies; "Then do it here, in me, where it's nice and warm"), and the intercourse/love scenes are directed in a way to seem both warm and cold, making them look as if the two protagonist see the only refuge in them from the cold world outside, that was then preparing for a global war and hate.
-Namely, in one scene, and one scene only, Kichizo passes by a mass of soldiers: it's as if the director secretly hints that while he was obsessed with intercourse, the rest of Japan was as equally strong obsessed with imperialism - and on both sides, each in their own terms, that led to a tragedy.Grade:++
+Kichizo puts an egg inside Abe's vagina, she "lays" it and orders him to eat it.
+It seems as if Oshima wanted to film all the things that subconsciously lie hidden in the minds of people who do not want to think about them, in order to confront tand analyze them.
+Oshima is not skillful enough, but a lot of situations seem surprisingly humane and emotional (during a train ride, in which she had to leave her beloved one alone in a city, Abe leaves her seat to go to a private room and smell Kichizo's kimono she is wearing, yearning for him), and the sex/love scenes are directed in a way to seem both warm and cold.
+It seems it took an art-director to 'rehabilitate' sexuality in cinema, to show how it is a part of life, considering that many previous erotic films were panned by film critics, whereas in this one they had to admit it has artistic quality.

 Russia, 1805.
 Pierre Bezukhov, an intelligent but clumsy man, is surprised when he finds out that his father, a wealthy count, died and left all his inheritance to him, his illegitimate son.
 Pierre marries Helene, but soon decides to divorce her.
 At the same time, Andrei Bolkonski is leaving his wife Liza and his "boring life" to enlist as a soldier and fight against Napleon's army in Europe.
 He gets wounded and returns back home.
 When his wife dies at childbirth, he starts feeling guilty for neglecting her.
 He gets engaged with Natasha Rostova, but she falls in love with Casanova Anatol.
 She later regrets that decision, but Andrei leaves her.
 Another subplot is the "Great Patriotic War" of 1812 against the invading Napoleon's Armies.
 The people of Russia from all classes of society stand up united against the enemy.
 Andrei dies, Pierre gets captured and used as a hostage by the French army, but is saved.
 In the end, Pierre marries Natasha.